 In many ways, the power of an image fills the leaping holes in the crusade for fitting description.
-The responsibility or, more so, the “eye” to garner the visual essence of a picture is handled by few.
+The responsibility or, more so, the “eye” to garner the essence of a picture is handled by few.
 Luckily, for Columbus’ mid-level personal bloggers, self-described models and public figures, there’s been a rise in photographic lore.

 What’s emerged is a collaborative agenda to shape the culture within Columbus’ far-reaching boundaries by way of the art form.

-Once a month, local photographers and other visual artists, which includes graphic designers, professional and amateur models, meet downtown to exchange techniques of their distinct trade.
+Once a month, local photographers and other visual artists, which includes graphic designers, musicians and amateur models, meet downtown to exchange techniques of their distinct trade.
 In their minds, building one another is synonymous with the city’s forthcoming notoriety and their individual success.

-The person behind these monthly meetups is photographer Andy Yates, whose known by his peers as “Yatezy.”
+The person behind these monthly meetups is photographer Andy Yates, who’s known by his peers as “Yatezy.”
 Noticing the growing number of photographers emerging locally, along with the dissonant relationships between them, he felt a stage for collaboration was needed.
 Yates’ efforts were to fortify stronger ties between the visionaries that make up Columbus’ cultural landscape.

-“Honestly, I want to bring the community together.
-I think we see a lot of creatives and their work every day but we just skim past it.
+“Honestly, I want to bring the community together,” said Yates.
+“I think we see a lot of creatives and their work every day but we just skim past it.
 I kind of want it to be like the music scene.
 Music always brings everyone together for venues and events, so I figured why couldn’t we do the same for photographers, models, dancers, painters, drawers, graphic people and clothing brands.
 I just really want to bring the community together as a whole; to bring the culture Columbus needs.”

-In addition to swapping techniques centered on their crafts, local artists connect through each other’s contact information and social media accounts.
+In addition to swapping techniques centered on their crafts, local artists connect through each other’s contact information and social media pages.
 Often, leading them to build working and personal relationships.
 These connections, Yates says, has spawned collaborative projects and business ventures outside of his meetups.

 “Meetups [are] a huge networking spot for creatives,” said Tyler Armstrong, a newly established photographer who participated in the first “Yatezy Meetup.”
 Since launching his photography page on Instagram and adopting the moniker, “TylerTookThis,” in August 2018, he says the number of photographers in Columbus has grown vastly.
-This increase, he says, is the bases for the growing cultivation among the city’s top talent, with Yates’ meetups as the source.
+This increase, he says, is the bases for the growing ties between the city’s top talent, with Yates’ meetups as the source.

 “We happen to have, right now, a culture where it’s really accepting.
 Everybody’s kind of open arms like, ‘Oh, you’re a photographer?
 Come hang out with us in Cleveland this weekend, there’s going to be 20 other photographers.’
 All the time.”

-“The fact that we all like to work together is helpful,” Smith said.
+“The fact that we all like to work together is helpful,” said Smith.
 “I work with rappers and I know some of them have clothes they want to promote and, at the same time, they promote their own music and then they post my pictures and they give me credit.
 So, it’s like how we all work together.
 There’s a lot of people who are passionate about what they do, their art styles and how everyone collaborates with everything.”

-“I mean I just want to let everyone know I’m not doing this for just me,” Yates said.
+“I mean I just want to let everyone know I’m not doing this for just me,” said Yates.
 “I came this far and I want to do it for the city.
 I just want to make sure the community knows I’m taking my time and energy and doing this all for them and the state of Ohio.
 I want everyone to be seen and heard and be able to tell their stories too.”